MAT1008 Building Professional Nursing Attributes B

 |CMA2||15||4||10 May 2013|

 - For external students there will be an added small piece of assessment in place of the In-class assessment

 Important assessment information

 It is the students' responsibility to attend and participate appropriately in all activities (such as lectures, tutorials, laboratories and practical work) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
-To maximise their chances of satisfying the objectives of the practical component of the course, students should attend and actively participate in the laboratory sessions in the course.
+This course contains a discussion forum where students' participation is formally assessed and successful participation in that discussion group is required to complete an assessment item satisfactorily.

 Requirements for students to complete each assessment item satisfactorily: